How the ChondroFiller Injection Works in the Joint

 Speaking to a Specialist

-At the London Cartilage Clinic, Professor Paul Lee assesses your joint and symptoms and advises whether the ChondroFiller injection — or another option — may suit you, with clear and realistic expectations.
-It is a non-surgical, outpatient injection, so there is no operation and no surgical recovery.
+At the London Cartilage Clinic, Professor Paul Lee assesses your joint and symptoms and advises whether the ChondroFiller injection — or another option, including the Liquid Cartilage surgical protocol — may suit you, with clear and realistic expectations.
+The injection is a non-surgical, outpatient procedure, so there is no operation and no surgical recovery.

 Conclusion